Best ERP for Midsize Companies Shortlist

 - Scalability and Flexibility: Most ERP platforms are modular, allowing companies to implement features as needed.
 This scalability ensures that the ERP system can grow with the business, adding new modules as requirements evolve.

 - Customer Relationship Management (CRM): Integrating CRM with ERP systems helps manage customer interactions, gauge satisfaction, and create better customer experiences.
 This integration is essential for targeted sales campaigns and customer retention.
+It's also beneficial for those in real estate or property management firms.

 - Human Resource Management: Features like payroll, performance, and workforce management are essential for managing employee data and improving HR processes.
 This helps maintain a satisfied and productive workforce.